freetronics/BaroSensor/README.md

 For a simple example sketch that prints the temperature and pressure, launch Arduino IDE and choose File -> Examples -> BaroSensor -> SimpleBaro.

+# Known Issues

+* When using Arduino Due or compatible under Arduino 1.5, up to and including version 1.5.6, the Wire library does not return error codes for bad i2c communications.
+This is not a problem on other AVR-based Arduinos.
+On the Due platform you should check responses to make sure they're within expected ranges.
+We expect this bug to be fixed in the next Arduino 1.5 beta release after 1.5.6.

 # All Available Functions

 ## begin()